DeepakVadgama/java-interview/topics/core/jvm-internals.md

 ## JVM Internals

-Some of the topics listed below are tricks JVM use to improve performance.
+Some of the topics listed below are tricks JVM uses to improve performance.
 Subset of these can be exploited to further improve application performance.

 Note: These topics are highly unlikely to come up in an interview.
 Feel free to just glance through without digging deep.